-4.1 Factual Basis for Decisions Highly Effective (System-wide Impact) In addition to "Effective" Effective (Local Impact) Needs Improvement (Leadership Potential) Unsatisfactory The leader employs factual basis for decisions, including specific reference to internal and external data on student achievement and objective data on curriculum, teaching practices, and leadership practices Decision making is neither by consensus nor by leadership mandate, but consistently based on the data.
-Data is reflected in all decisions, ranging from course and classroom assignments to the discontinuance of programs.
-The leader can cite specific examples of practices that have been changed, discontinued, and/or initiated based on data analysis. consensus nor by leadership mandate, but consistently based The pattern of decision- making reflects a clear reliance on state and district student Some decisions are based on data, but others are the result of personal preference and tradition.
+4.1 Factual Basis for Decisions Highly Effective (System-wide Impact) In addition to "Effective" Effective (Local Impact) Needs Improvement (Leadership Potential) Unsatisfactory The leader employs factual basis for decisions, including specific reference to Decision making is neither by consensus nor by leadership mandate, but consistently based on the data.
+The pattern of decision- making reflects a clear reliance on state and district student Some decisions are based on data, but others are the result of personal preference and tradition.
 Data is rarely used for decisions.
-The predominant decision making achievement data as well as on curriculum, instruction, and leadership practices data. methodology is mandated from methodology is mandated from the leader or based on what examples of practices that have been changed, discontinued, and/or initiated based on data A variety of data sources, including qualitative and quantitative, are used.
+The predominant decision making data on student achievement and objective data on curriculum, teaching Data is reflected in all decisions, ranging from course and classroom assignments to the discontinuance of programs.
+The leader can eith specific methodology is mandated from the leader or based on what is popular. practices, and leadership practices A variety of data sources, including qualitative and quantitative, are used.
 Data sources include state, district, school, and classroom assessments.
 Inferences from data are shared widely outside the school community to identify and replicate the most effective practices.

-4.2 Decision- Making Structure Highly Effective (System-wide Impact) In addition to "Effective" Effective (Local Impact) Needs Improvement (Leadership Potential) Unsatisfactory The leader demonstrates clear identification of decision-making structure, including which decisions are made by consensus or by the staff independently, which decisions are made by the leader after getting input from the staff, and which decisions are made by the leader alone All stakeholders understand the difference between decision- making levels, including staff decisions by consensus or majority, staff input that will significantly influence leadership decisions, and unilateral leadership decisions.
+4.2 Decision- Making Structure Highly Effective (System-wide Impact) In addition to "Effective" Effective (Local Impact) Needs Improvement (Leadership Potential) Unsatisfactory The leader demonstrates clear identification of decision-making structure, including which decisions are made by consensus or by the staff independently, which decisions are made by the leader after getting input from the staff, and which decisions are made by the leader alone All stakeholders understand the difference between decision-making levels, including staff decisions by consensus or majority, staff input that will significantly influence leadership decisions, and unilateral leadership decisions.
 The leader uses data in such a compelling way that the vast majority of decisions are consensus or majority decisions.
 Staff surveys reflect a feeling of empowerment and personal responsibility for organizational success.
 The leader clarifies the decision-making method for major decisions and shares decisions with the staff, using data to the greatest extent possible to support those decisions.
 The leader uses both consensus and unilateral decision making, but the reason for changing decision-making structures is not consistently clear.
 The leader's approach to decision making has no clear method and demoralizes or bewilders the staff.
 4.3 Decisions Linked to Vision The leader links decisions to vision, mission, and strategic priorities reflected in the school/district improvement plans The current vision, mission, and strategic priorities of the leader and the organization are visible, ingrained in the culture of the organization, and routinely used as a reference point for decisions.
 The use of strategic guidelines for decision-making filters makes many decisions self-evident and avoids time wasted on unproductive arguments.
 The decisions of the leader are consistent with the vision, mission, and strategic priorities of the organization (as reflected in improvement planning documents).
 While the vision, mission, and priorities may be visible, they are not consistently linked to the leader's decisions.
 The leader is unaware of or disconnected from the organization's vision, mission, and strategic priorities.
 There is little or no evidence of the relationship of leadership decisions to these organizational guideposts.